Random walks in Euclidean space: Introduction

 To formulate our results we need to make some non-degeneracy condition on the law of $X_i$.
-We say that $X_i$ are degenerate if there is a proper closed subset $A$ of $\R^d$ and an isometry $\g\in\R^d$ such that $Y_l$ is almost surely contained in $\g^l(A)$.
-We say that $X_i$ are non-degenerate if they are not degenerate.
+We say that the law of $X_i$ is {\em degenerate} if there is a proper closed subset $A$ of $\R^d$ and an isometry $\g\in\Isom(\R^d)$ such that $Y_l$ is almost surely contained in $\g^l(A)$.
+We say that the law of $X_i$ is {\em non-degenerate} if it is not degenerate.
 Before we state the main result of the paper we state two simpler results which can be deduced from our method.
-The following version of the central limit theorem follows from our work:
+The following version of the Central Limit Theorem follows from our work:

-\begin{thm} Let $X_i, Y_i$ and $x_0$ be as above.
+\begin{thm}[Central Limit Theorem] Let $X_i, Y_i$ and $x_0$ be as above.
 Suppose that $Y_1$ has finite second moments and the law of $X_i$ is non-degenerate.
 Then there is a vector $v_0\in \R^d$ such that the distribution of $(Y_l-lv_0)/\sqrt{l}$ weakly converges to a Gaussian distribution. \end{thm}

 The limit distribution of course depends on the distributions of $X_i$.
 We do not describe this dependence explicitly, but the mean and covariance matrix could be computed from the proof.
 Here we only mention, that the covariance matrix is invariant under the rotation parts of the elements in the support of $X_i$.